AI Scan of Calories in Spinach

 Spinach is globally famous for its iron content—partially popularized by early 20th-century cartoons.
 While it does contain a respectable 2.7mg of iron per 100g serving, the reality of biological human digestion is far more complex.
 Spinach provides "non-heme" iron, a plant-based variant that the human gastrointestinal tract struggles to absorb efficiently compared to the "heme" iron found in red meats like steak or liver.

 Furthermore, raw spinach leaves naturally contain high concentrations of oxalic acid (oxalates) and assorted polyphenols.
 These organic compounds bind tightly to the innate iron and calcium inside the digestive tract, actively blocking your body from fully absorbing these vital minerals.
-To actively "hack" and drastically improve your biological iron absorption from spinach, you must chemically pair it with an intense exterior source of Vitamin C. Squeezing fresh, acidic lemon juice heavily over a raw spinach salad, or stir-frying the wilted greens alongside bright red bell peppers, actively breaks these restrictive oxalic bonds and significantly boosts systemic iron uptake.
+To actively "hack" and significantly improve your biological iron absorption from spinach, you must chemically pair it with an intense exterior source of Vitamin C. Squeezing fresh, acidic lemon juice heavily over a raw spinach salad, or stir-frying the wilted greens alongside bright red bell peppers, actively breaks these restrictive oxalic bonds and significantly boosts systemic iron uptake.

 Raw Volume vs. Cooked Density